-This project will enhance durable solution opportunities for returnees by strengthening the capacities of local authorities to assess returnees’ needs and support their achievement of durable solutions, improving the implementation of institutionalized returnee integration support mechanisms, and increasing the impact of community integration assistance and multi-ethnic cohesion.
+This project will enhance durable solution opportunities for returnees by strengthening local level returns mechanism’s capacities to assess returnees’ needs and support their achievement of durable solutions, and increase the impact of community integration assistance and support multi-ethnic cohesion.

-DRC, in partnership with project municipalities, will take the next step towards supporting returnees in finding durable solutions for their reintegration in cooperation with remainee communities.
-This project will target 300 direct beneficiaries (of which 76% refugees and 24% non-refugees) including 36 return stakeholders, as well as an estimated 600 indirect beneficiary families in the municipalities of Istog/Istok, Novo Brdo/Novobërdë and Štrpce/Shtërpcë.
+Building on lessons learned during a previous 2-Year project funded by PRM, DRC, in partnership with project municipalities, will take the next step towards supporting returnees in finding durable solutions for their reintegration in cooperation with remainee communities.
+This project will target 156 direct beneficiaries (of which 77% refugees and 23% non-refugees) as well as 30 return stakeholders, as well as an estimated 600 indirect beneficiary families in the municipalities of Prizren, Klinë/Klina and Gjilan/Gnjilane.

-Improve basic living conditions of most vulnerable returnees through minor shelter repair and stimulate community integration and multi-ethnic cohesion through joint rural income-generating grants Through operationalizing local returns mechanisms, DRC will provide minor shelter repair for 15 vulnerable familes, and following rural market and agricultural value chain assessments,assist the implementation of 3 joint rural grant schemes including business training and monitoring of grant beneficiaries.
+Through operationalizing local returns mechanisms, DRC will will identify most vulnerable returnee families in need of gap assistance covering either minor shelter repair, food/NFI, furniture assistance and psychosocial counseling or a combination thereof, depending on identified needs.
+In addition, following rural market and agricultural value chain assessments, DRC will support the implementation of 3 joint rural grant schemes including business training and monitoring of grant beneficiaries.

 All activities will be coordinated with institutions in Kosovo, in particular the Ministry of Communities and Return (MCR), relevant institutions in Serbia, displaced persons and their representative bodies, BPRM and its partners, UNHCR, and other stakeholders to ensure that adequate support is available to returnees in pursuit of durable solutions and community stabilization.

 This project is funded by the United States Government.